auztincodes/paginated-random-app/DETAILS.md

 # How it works

-- On load of the page, I called a function 'loadUsers' which displays a default loading page proir to when users data is being fetched from fetchUsers function.
+- On load of the page, I called a function 'loadUsers' which displays a default loading page prior to when users data is being fetched from fetchUsers function.

 -After users data has been fetched, I called setUsers function which sets users data to result varialble, current page to pageNumber variable, pageKeys variable holds the two pages in an array since two pages are gotten at a time. pageKey variable keeps track of te data to be displayed.